 - Beat in the vanilla extract and sour cream.
 Beat until combined.

-- Use a spatula or wooden spoon to stir in 1 cup of the chocolate chips.
+- Use a spatula to stir in the dry ingredients followed by the chocolate chips.

 - Use a medium cookie scoop, a tablespoon measuring spoon or a scale to measure out 2 tablespoons of dough.
 Stick 1-2 extra chocolate chips in the cookie dough balls.
 Place cookie dough balls together on a baking sheet lined with cookie dough.
 Cover with plastic wrap and chill in the refrigerator for 30 minutes.